top of page

 The Role Of The ACC

-In New Zealand, accidents are covered by the ACC (Accident Compensation Corporation); this includes workplace accidents and personal injury and also claims by visitors to the country.
+In New Zealand, accidents are covered by the ACC (Accident Compensation Corporation); this includes workplace accidents, personal injury, and claims by visitors to the country.

 Is Therapeutic Massage In New Zealand Subsidised By The ACC?

 Massage therapy performed by a massage therapist is currently not funded by the Accident Compensation Corporation.
-In order for treatments to be covered by the ACC, they must be performed by a healthcare professional who practices under the Health Practitioner Competence Assurance Act (HPCA) of 2003.
+For treatments to be covered by the ACC, they must be performed by a healthcare professional who practices under the Health Practitioner Competence Assurance Act (HPCA) of 2003.

-Some of these regulated professions include osteopaths, physiotherapists, chiropractors and acupuncturists.
-These professionals have their competency certified annually.
+Some of these regulated professions include osteopaths, physiotherapists, chiropractors, and acupuncturists.
+These professionals are certified for competency annually.

-However, the massage industry does not belong to the HPCA; therefore, the industry remains unregulated.
+However, the massage industry does not belong to the HPCA; therefore, the sector remains unregulated.

 Challenges Facing The Massage Industry

-According to the Accident Compensation Corporation (2017b), a massage therapist "performs therapeutic massages and administers body treatments for relaxation, health, fitness and medical purposes."
+Accident Compensation Corporation (2017b) states that a massage therapist "performs therapeutic massages and administers body treatments for relaxation, health, fitness, and medical purposes."

-The ACC acknowledges the role of massage therapies to assist in sports performance and injury prevention as well as add to overall health and well being.
-However, while the effectiveness of massage therapy is not a concern, massage therapy is often regarded as a holistic approach due to the unregulated nature of the industry and lack of a recognised regulating body issuing annual practice certificates.
+The ACC acknowledges the role of massage therapies to assist in sports performance and injury prevention and add to overall health and well-being.
+However, while the effectiveness of massage therapy is not a concern, it is often regarded as a holistic approach due to the unregulated nature of the industry and the lack of a recognized regulating body issuing annual practice certificates.

-Although massage is used to facilitate quicker healing time with injuries, ACC does not cover this.
-However, you are encouraged to book Tuina or Medical Massage to help with your recovery alongside your ACC approved treatment of Acupuncture.
+Although massage facilitates quicker healing time with injuries, ACC does not cover this.
+However, you are encouraged to book Tuina or Medical Massage to help recover alongside your ACC-approved Acupuncture treatment.

 Claiming For Massage Therapy As A Medical Expense

-While the ACC doesn't subsidise massage therapy, it can still be covered by medical insurance policies, such as Southern Cross, but you should check with your policy provider to confirm what is covered in your policy.
+While the ACC doesn't subsidize massage therapy, medical insurance policies, such as Southern Cross, can still cover it.
+Still, you should check with your policy provider to confirm what your policy covers.

 Steps to take:

-• Check with your medical insurance provider first to determine the conditions of cover.
+• Check with your medical insurance provider first to determine the conditions of coverage.

 • Keep records, including prescriptions and receipts of massage therapy sessions.